 Oxford generally has a warm, humid climate, but it does get colder in winter!
-You will arrive in the middle of summer when it is very hot, humid, and occasionally rainy.
 We would suggest that you pack what is needed upon arrival.
 This may include things like clothes suitable for the weather, a rain jacket, some toiletries, chargers and adapters.
 Other items can be purchased once you have settled in Oxford.
 You may find useful items in the Walmart in town or browse online retailers like Walmart, Target, and Amazon.

 CAMPUS NEWS PUBLICATIONS

 The campus newspaper is called The Daily Mississippian and prints a paper newspaper as well as maintains an online presence.
 To keep updated with news at The University of Mississippi before and after your arrival, please visit their website at The Daily Mississippian.